Montana's Impossible Housing Situation

 With Boomers retiring and GenX moving up the ladder, the creation of opportunities for millennials and gen z gets tied into quality of life far more than previous generations.

 I get your point and agree in part.
-However, a lot of the really big tech firms fell into an arms race to hire and it was largely been driven by corporate ego.
+However, a lot of the really big tech firms fell into an arms race to hire and it was largely driven by corporate ego.
 Those chickens are beginning to come home to roost (large layoffs in tech starting to become fairly regular), and AI could take a bite out of as well.
 Not to mention the stigma that is beginning to become attached to remote workers.
 I see tough sledding ahead and a reset towards a more traditional workforce.

 Forum statistics